-In brief: Berth search request (long stays), berth overnight reservations support services (short stays).
-We also support owners that have chosen to rent out or sell your their berth; We utilise our database to contact clients interested in a berths that match.
+Berth search request (long stays), berth overnight reservations support services (short stays).
+We also support owners that have chosen to rent out or sell your their berth; we utilise our database to contact clients interested in a berths that match.
 If the owner is considering buying, selling or renting a marina berth or moorings we will also provide complete support.
 In addition we help with all the procedures related to berth purchase, transfer as well as the financial and legal process.
 If required, we will organise transport for the yacht to new destinations, working with the best leading yacht transport companies.

 What do you recommend for yacht owners looking for a berth as a first thing to do?